 Sounds too good to be true?
-Try putting on a snazzier outfit and see how different you feel.
+Try experimenting with dressing up a bit and notice how your mood and confidence level shift.
 It could be as simple as stepping out of the basic black dress into a brighter, bolder colour.

 When Vanessa first came to me, her wardrobe was predominantly monochrome.
 Yet a Signature Colour Analysis helped us uncover her rich and earthy Warm Autumn palette, working through her best neutrals and signature colours.

 "The process of doing the colours blew my mind and it gave me the confidence and ability to stop buying black and navy, which didn't suit me anyway" said Vanessa.

 Black can often feel like a 'safe' purchase, but its rarely memorable and won't help you to feel seen.

 If, like Vanessa, you have styles or colours in your wardrobe that aren't serving you, it's time to for an upgrade.

 If you'd like to chat with me about your current style situation and how I might be able to help, book in a time with me here.

 This is the place where your authentic style personality, your environment and the way you'd like to be perceived intersects.
 When I first worked with Vanessa , she was working in a traditional corporate environment, so well tailored blazers, dresses and skirts were the perfect pieces to build her wardrobe around.

 When she moved to her new role in a technology company, her working environment was vastly different.
 Traditional corporate wear would simply look out of place.
 Instead, we selected a range of smart casual pieces that could be mixed and matched, and which showcased her uniqueness.
 We added some smart sneakers, designer tees and bolder jewellery.